Gansu index

 Gansu Province is located in the northwest of China and covers an area of 454,000 square kilometers.
 It has a population of approximately 26 million people.
 The province has a diverse landscape, including deserts, grasslands, mountains, and plateaus.
 Gansu is home to many ethnic minority groups, including the Hui, Tibetan, Dongxiang, and Mongolian people.

-Adjacent areas to Gansu include Xinjiang to the northwest, Inner Mongolia to the north, Ningxia to the northeast, Shaanxi(Xian) to the east, Sichuan(Chengdu) to the south, and Qinghai to the west.
+Adjacent areas to Gansu include Xinjiang to the northwest, Inner Mongolia to the north, Ningxia to the northeast, Shaanxi(Xi'an) to the east, Sichuan(Chengdu) to the south, and Qinghai to the west.

 Top attractions, what to see